EtheaDev/VCLThemeSelector/README.md

 ## Compatibility ##

+**VCLThemeSelector** and **VCLThemeSelectorLauncher** are compatible from Delphi XE5 to 10.3, with some differences to High-DPI support.
-VCLThemeSelector and ModerAppDemo are compatible with Delphi 10.3, Delphi 10.2 and Delphi 10.1 (with 10.1 png stream format of pictures inside biolife.xml are incompatible: use an old biolife.xml file).
+**ModernAppDemo** is compatible with Delphi 10.3, Delphi 10.2 and Delphi 10.1 (with 10.1 png stream format of pictures inside biolife.xml are incompatible: use an old biolife.xml file).